 Sometimes, it can be most helpful to talk with someone who knows what you are feeling.

-This can occur in person or by viewing peer-modeling DVDs.
+This can happen in person or by viewing peer-modeling DVDs.

 A mental health provider, such as a psychologist, social worker, or child psychiatrist,